-- 1 and 1/2 cups sweet potato diced and roasted or steamed
+- 1 and 1/2 cups sweet potato diced into small cubes and roasted or steamed until just soft

 - 1 and 1/2 cups broccoli florets chopped into small pieces

-- 1/2 cup pumpkin seeds - OPTIONAL, to sprinkle on top
+- 1/2 cup pumpkin seeds to sprinkle on top, optional

 - Arrange the sweet potato, broccoli and leafy greens evenly in the baking dish.

-- Whisk together the eggs, herbs, nutritional yeast, salt and pepper.
+- Whisk together the eggs and oregano and season with salt and pepper.

-- Pour the egg mixture over the vegetables in the baking dish, pressing the vegetables down into the mixture a little if you need (though remember the egg will rise when it cooks, so there no need to have everything completely submerged).
+- Pour the egg mixture over the vegetables in the baking dish.
 Sprinkle over the pumpkin seeds if you are using them.

-- Bake for approximately 40 minutes or until the centre of the frittata feels firm to touch and the top has started to brown.
+- Bake for approximately 40 minutes or until the centre of the frittata feels firm to touch and the top has started to turn a light golden brown.
 The frittata will puff up a bit while baking but will settle down again once cooled.

-- Once cool, slice into pieces and store in the fridge.
-This usually lasts 5 days.
+- Once cooled, slice any leftovers into pieces and store in the fridge.
+This will keep for up to 5 days.